“Music is the language of the spirit. It opens the secret of life bringing peace and abolishing strife.” -Khalil Gibran

-The Nile Project Collective first gathered for a two-week residency in Aswan, Egypt in January 2013, during which they collaboratively composed a new body of songs drawn from the Nile Basin’s diverse musical traditions and instruments.
+The Nile Project Musical Collective first gathered at a two-week residency in Aswan, Egypt in January 2013, during which they collaboratively composed a new body of songs drawn from the Nile Basin’s diverse musical traditions and instruments.
 The result was their first album, Aswan, recorded live at their debut performance.
 The collective’s six vocalists sing in 11 different languages on the album.
 Their lyrics range from the deeply personal to the party anthem, exploring themes of identity, regional solidarity, intercultural relationships both between and within their respective homelands, their local music scenes, and living in the diaspora.

 A powerful pan-Nile percussion section drives the collective, which reunites traditional instruments of ancient common ancestries and merges new ones.
 The plucked harp (lyre) and spike fiddle have formed the heart and soul of the Nile’s musical identity for millennia, and modern versions of both instruments are found in every country along the Nile Basin.
 The former is represented on Aswan by the Sudanese masenkop, Ugandan adungu, and Egyptian simsimiya and tamboura, while the latter manifests as the Ethiopian masenko and Ugandan endingidi.
 In curating the collective, co-producers Mina Girgis and Miles Jay sought to highlight the unique timbres of these instruments, while also surrounding them with complementary sounds from their respective traditions, including the Ethiopian saxophone, Egyptian ney, oud, and violin, and the bass guitar.